 A fairy-tale aura has settled on this glittering city of the Grimaldi family, perhaps nowhere more elegantly than at the Prince’s Palace, where the late American actress-turned-princess Grace Kelly presided with Prince Rainier III.
 Monte Carlo’s medieval quarter perches on “The Rock,” an escarpment at the foot of the Maritime Alps.
 An overlook near the Prince’s Palace affords spectacular views of the Mediterranean and the harbor lined with mega-yachts.

 The city’s most visited gem is the world-renowned Monte Carlo Casino, the peak of European prestige and glamour.

 Check out the St. Nicholas Cathedral, consecrated in 1875.
 This is the burial site of the royal family, including American actress-turned-princess Grace Kelly.
 You can also visit the majestic Oceanographic Museum, soaring above the sea on a magnificent cliff.

-The highly anticipated Royal Wedding scheduled in the fairy-tale principality of Monaco took place this weekend.
-Prince Albert II and his South African fiancee tied the knot this weekend in two ceremonies.
+If you are looking for the perfect destination wedding spot, go to Monaco on the French Riviera.
+This is where the highly anticipated Royal Wedding took place.
+The fairy-tale principality of Monaco is where Prince Albert II and his South African fiancee tied the knot.
 She wore a glorious Giorgio Armani wedding gown with a 15 foot train.

 There were two separate events: a small civil ceremony in the Throne Room of the palace and a lavish Catholic ceremony.
 The religious ceremony of Albert’s parents, Prince Rainier III and Grace Kelly, was held in the magnificent Cathedral of Monaco in 1956.